cipz/CoronaZ/README.md

-# CoronaZ: Simulating a contact tracing application in a scalable environment
+# CoronaZ: simulating a contact tracing application in a scalable environment

 This project was developed for the *Distributed Systems* course at the University of Helsinki in the accademic year 2020 - 2021.